 Prototype Design, UX / UI, and Pitch Visualization

-A small scale VR experience I designed and modeled with the unity team at Stereolize.
+Part of a VR experience I designed and modeled with the unity team at Stereolize.

 All of the models visible in this image series were built and textured by me.

 Initial build in Zbrush, retopo in 3ds Max, and textured in Substance Painter